русский

 When the fluid passes through the throttling section of a valve at high speed, strong turbulence and pressure fluctuations are likely to occur, causing periodic impact on internal components.

-This issue is particularly pronounced when using standard globe valves or ball valves under regulating conditions.
+This issue is particularly pronounced when using standard globe valve s or ball valves under regulating conditions.

 Typical manifestations include: